SOC 2 Type I AttestedSundial is SOC 2 Type I attested.

 4.1 System Components

-• Cloud Firestore: Stores user preferences.
+• Cloud Firestore: Stores feature usage per user.

 • No Proprietary Backend: Relies on Google Cloud infrastructure.